FinanceFluency

 Why Minority Interest is ADDED to get Enterprise Value

-This is one of the most frequently asked EV questions, and candidates get it wrong constantly.
+This is one of the most frequently asked Enterprise Value questions, and candidates get it wrong constantly.

 The logic in 3 steps: